Feedback Vertex Set and Even Cycle Transversal for H-Free Graphs: Finding Large Block Graphs: Abstract

 \section{Abstract}

 We prove new complexity results for {\sc Feedback Vertex Set} and {\sc Even Cycle Transversal} on $H$-free graphs, that is, graphs that do not contain some fixed graph $H$ as an induced subgraph.
-In particular, we prove that both problems are polynomial-time solvable for $sP_3$-free graphs for every integer $s\geq 1$.
-Our results show that both problems exhibit the same behaviour on $H$-free graphs (subject to some open cases).
-This is in part explained by a new general algorithm we design for finding in a graph $G$ a largest induced subgraph whose blocks belong to some finite class ${\cal C}$ of graphs.
+In particular, we prove that for every $s\geq 1$, both problems are polynomial-time solvable for $sP_3$-free graphs and $(sP_1+P_5)$-free graphs; here, the graph $sP_3$ denotes the disjoint union of $s$ paths on three vertices and the graph $sP_1+P_5$ denotes the disjoint union of $s$ isolated vertices and a path on five vertices.
+Our new results for {\sc Feedback Vertex Set} extend all known polynomial-time results for {\sc Feedback Vertex Set} on $H$-free graphs, namely for $sP_2$-free graphs [Chiarelli et al., TCS 2018], $(sP_1+P_3)$-free graphs [Dabrowski et al., Algorithmica 2020] and $P_5$-free graphs [Abrishami et al., SODA 2021].
+Together, the new results also show that both problems exhibit the same behaviour on $H$-free graphs (subject to some open cases).
+This is in part due to a new general algorithm we design for finding in a ($sP_3)$-free or $(sP_1+P_5)$-free graph $G$ a largest induced subgraph whose blocks belong to some finite class ${\cal C}$ of graphs.
 We also compare our results with the state-of-the-art results for the {\sc Odd Cycle Transversal} problem, which is known to behave differently on $H$-free graphs.